openAgile/CommitStream.Web/doc/v1_customer_setup.md

 ## Create a new virtual machine to host EventStore from a saved image

-Normall, you can just clone the base virtual machine image that already has EventStore loaded.
+Normally, you can just clone the base virtual machine image that already has EventStore loaded.
 However, to create a virtual machine from scratch, see the section **How to create a virtual machine to host EventStore from scratch** below.

 TODO: create a clean baseline that doesn't have existing events in it